Translation-Commons/.github/profile/README.md

 📚 Explore our [website](https://www.translationcommons.org) to learn more.

 👥 We welcome volunteers, linguists, developers, and communities to join us!
-To get involved as a volunteer, visit: [translationcommons.org/volunteer](https://translationcommons.org/volunteer/)
+To get involved as a volunteer, please visit: [translationcommons.org/volunteer](https://translationcommons.org/volunteer/)